-How long we keep your data
+How long do we keep your data

 Once our retention period has expired we may retain an anonymised record for statistical purposes.
-We do this to contribute to various campaigns regarding the issue of domestic violence and to improve our services; no individual can be identified with these files.
+We do this to contribute to various campaigns regarding the issue of domestic abuse and to improve our services; no individual can be identified with these files.

 We will never sell your data and we will never knowingly provide your data to any organisation that will use it for marketing purposes.

-We use Mailchimp to run our newsletter.
+We use Mailchimp to run our referrers newsletter.
 Mailchimp store data outside of the European Union, they have committed to the US-Swiss Data Protection Frameworks and have embraced current European data protection regulations.

-Breaching confidentiality without consent
+Breaching confidentiality without approval